postsharp/Metalama.Documentation/content/conceptual/implementation/aspect-composition.md

 # Aspect composition

-What happens when multiple aspects are applied to the same class?
-This problem is called _aspect composition_.
-This is a non-trivial problem, and Metalama solves this problem by providing a consistent and deterministic model for aspect composition.
+Aspect composition refers to the situation where multiple aspects are applied to the same class.
+This is a complex issue, and Metalama addresses it by offering a consistent and deterministic model for aspect composition.

-There are three significant points of interest.
+There are three critical points to consider:

 1. Strong ordering of aspects and advice
 2. Code model versioning